Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Methods

 \subsection{Program Synthesis Problems}

 The goal of program synthesis problems is to achieve zero error on each of a set of training cases, where each training case encodes what the program should output given a certain input.
-For this work, we choose four program synthesis problems from the first and second program synthesis benchmark suites \citep{helmuth_general_2015, helmuth_psb2_2021, helmuth_applying_2022}.
-These problems have been explored in previous work on informed down-sampling \cite{boldi_informed_2023} and are therefore a good basis for this investigation.
-We included problems where informed down-sampling has been shown to improve problem-solving success (Count Odds and Fizz Buzz), reduce problem-solving success (Small or Large), and have no significant effect on problem-solving success (Fuel Cost):
+For this work, we chose six program synthesis problems from the first and second program synthesis benchmark suites \citep{helmuth_general_2015,helmuth_psb2_2021,helmuth_applying_2022}.
+These problems have been explored in previous work on informed down-sampling \citep{boldi_informed_2023} and are therefore a good basis for this investigation.
+We included problems where informed down-sampling has been shown to improve problem-solving success (Count Odds, Fizz Buzz and Scrabble Score), reduce problem-solving success (Small or Large), and have no significant effect on problem-solving success (Fuel Cost).
+We also include a new problem that has not been investigated in prior work on informed down-sampling (Middle Character).

-\begin{itemize} \item Count Odds - Given a vector of integers, return the number of integers that are odd, without use of a specific \texttt{even} or \texttt{odd} instruction (but allowing instructions such as \texttt{mod} and \texttt{quotient}). \item Fizz Buzz - Given an integer $x$, return "Fizz" if $x$ is divisible by 3, "Buzz" if $x$ is divisible by $5$, "FizzBuzz" if $x$ is divisible by 3 and 5, and a string version of $x$ if none of the above hold. \item Fuel Cost - Given a vector of positive integers, divide each by $3$, round the result down to the nearest integer, and subtract $2$.
-Return the sum of all of the new integers in the vector. \item Small or Large - Given an integer $n$, print "small" if $n < 1000$ and "large" if $n \geq 2000$ (and nothing if $1000 \leq n < 2000$).